paddy-exe/paddy-exe.github.io/content/posts/gdextension-how-to-write-your-first-extension/index.md

 We will clone the godot-cpp repo into the top folder.

-> :information_source: If you want to develop your game directly side-by-side you can simply clone the main repository but if you are using git as a version-control anyway I recommend you to add godot-cpp as a submodule.
+> :memo: If you want to develop your game directly side-by-side you can simply clone the main repository but if you are using git as a version-control anyway I recommend you to add godot-cpp as a submodule.

 ```shell
 git submodule add -b master https://github.com/godotengine/godot-cpp.git